ananas-des/Stats_BI_2022/boston_housing_folder/README.md

-# Project2
+# Project2 :construction_worker:

 ## Linear models for Boston Housing Data

 For **the second Project** I tried to build and chracterize linear regression model to evaluate which features mostly impact on *house prices in Boston in 1970-1980th*.
 During this educational/practice project python `pandas` module was used to process data.
 For data visualization `matplotlib` and `seaborn` modules were used.
-For linear regression modeling and its evaluation `statmodel` module functions were applied.
+For linear regression modeling and its evaluation `statsmodel` module functions were applied.

-Using resulted linear regression model, I have formulated some recommendations for entrepreneurs abd builders in Boston 1970-1980th:
+Using resulted linear regression model, I have formulated some recommendations for entrepreneurs abd builders in Boston in 1970-1980th (maybe for nowadays, too):

 - **build as close as possible to the employment centers of the city**;